 2136 Broadway St, Eureka, CA 95501 | (707) 443-4533

-A neighborhood old-school bowling at family-friendly alley that’s been open since 1961.
+Neighborhood old-school bowling at a family-friendly alley that’s been open since 1961.
 All analog — get ready for some Big Lebowski-style fun.
-There’s a restaurant, full bar, lounge, full-service pro shop, video games, and pool tables to keep the whole family entertained.
+There’s a restaurant, lounge, full-service pro shop, video games, and pool tables to keep the whole family entertained.

 Monday, Tuesday, and Wednesday are Family Fun days!
 Games are discounted to $2 per game per person, and shoes are only $2 per pair.
 Friday and Saturday are late-night Rock, Rowl, and Bowl starting at 10:30 PM — reservations recommended.